precice/vm/README.md

 ## What should be there but is currently not included?

-- ASTE (Git, develop branch) -> Cannot build using the VTK packages bundled in Ubuntu 24.04.
-Will enable again in the next upgrade.
-- preCICE Rust bindings (Cargo, latest) -> Cargo too old in Ubuntu 24.04.
 - code_aster 14.6 and the code_aster-preCICE adapter -> Adapter currently unmaintained.

 ## Troubleshooting